 - What is my ‘pitch’?
-Presentation of projects and celebration (interested participants can choose to work with Marion County 4-H to identify funding and implement their projects after the eight sessions)
+Presentation of projects and celebration (interested participants can choose to implement their projects after the eight sessions)

-We will begin by meeting together virtually due to COVID-19 restrictions.
+We will meet through a hybrid format of virtual and in-person based on recommended COVID-19 safety precautions.
 You (the teen participants) will determine the exact dates and times for the sessions based on what works best for your schedules.

 Who is it for?

-Marion County 4-H teens (13-18 years old).
-4-H members may also invite a friend who is not a 4-H member to participate with them.
+Central Indiana teens from Marion, Hendricks, Johnson, Morgan, Hancock, Boone, and Hamilton Counties (13-18 years old).
+If you are not a 4-H member, we'll help you get signed up because 4-H members may also invite a friend who is not a 4-H member to participate with them.
 Projects can be completed individually or as a team.
-Registration is limited to 15 youth for this first cohort.
+Registration is limited to the first 15 youth.

 If you have read this far, you must be a little bit interested!

 This program has been adapted from 4-H Kosova.